I know we’re nearly two weeks into the New Year for this post, but I’ve been busy in Cozumel and Cancun, Mexico! Sorry not sorry.

 - Become more mindful of personal finance: I know this goal is quite vague, but I will make smaller goals throughout the year as I find what works and what doesn’t.
 My big-picture idea is to focus on paying off debt and save money.
 While this is the perfect time in my life for long-term travel, I also want to be responsible (boo) as it’s also the optimal time to accumulate money with little to no recurring bills.
 Currently, I am paying 20% of my paychecks to debt and 15% to savings.

 - Apply for jobs and network: Although I like what I do now enough, it’s not a career position for me.
 I want to get to know higher-ups within my company who might be able to usher me into a more research-based position after a few more contracts.
-And put out more feelers to see

 And last but not least, my goals for winter (for reference, I will be spending it mostly in Alaska so my options are limited):